manoharrshetty/employee/readme.md

 - By implementing HTTPS and Spring Security together, our application achieves a high level of security for both data in transit and application-level access control.

-My implementation of Spring Security helps address several issues from the OWASP Top Ten.Here’s how Spring Security aligns with some of the OWASP Top Ten vulnerabilities:
+My implementation of Spring Security helps address several issues from the OWASP Top Ten.Here’s how my implementation of Spring Security aligns with some of the OWASP Top Ten vulnerabilities:

 1. Broken Access Control :Spring Security provides role-based and method-level security to enforce access controls.
 2. Cryptographic Failures:Spring Security handles password storage with strong encryption (e.g., BCrypt) and ensures secure protocols like HTTPS